 And of course, non-cash gifts are still subject to Inheritance Tax if you die within seven years of making the gift.
 So it’s all the more important to ensure you don’t end up getting taxed twice.

 When’s the ideal time to give gifts away

-Although most people don’t start thinking about inheritance tax until the end of their lives, it actually makes most sense to think about transferring some of your wealth when you’re younger.
+Although most people don’t start thinking about Inheritance Tax until towards the end of their lives, it actually makes most sense to consider transferring some of your wealth when you’re younger.

-If you’ve paid off your mortgage and debts, and have a steady income in retirement, it may be worth starting to give money away while you still have many more years to live.
-This has the double advantage of allowing you to see your family and friends enjoy the gifts you have given, as well as greatly reducing the chance that there will be any inheritance tax liability on what is left.
+If you’ve paid off your mortgage and debts, and have a steady income in retirement, it may be worth starting to give money away as early inheritance while you still have many more years to live.
+This has the double advantage of allowing you to see your family and friends enjoy the gifts you have given, as well as greatly reducing the chance that there will be any Inheritance Tax liability on what is left.

 Many grandparents gift their grandchildren money to get through university – or give their children a deposit to buy a house.

 As long as you live for at least seven years after the gift has been given, there will be no Inheritance Tax to pay.